DexterHuang/CyberCodeOnline/contribution/notes/files/Biofinance2.md

 C: Mr. Xu?

 X: Shipment is ready at New Hangzou laboratory.
-The lab has been aquired through intermediaries, no paper trail.
+The lab has been acquired through intermediaries, no paper trail.

 H: We took care of the financial aspect.
 We are in the clear.

 X: Extra insurance has been bought on the plant, after the fire we will recoup most of the expenses.
 We have a direct line with the media to control the narrative.
-Police has been paid out.
+Police have been paid out.

 C: Very well, please proceed as agreed.